 IE 11 is not supported.
 For an optimal experience visit our site on another browser.

 What is Juneteenth?
-The history and meaning behind the holiday
+The history and origin behind the holiday

 Juneteenth takes place annually on June 19 and marks the true end of slavery in the United States.
-The holiday is officially recognized in 48 states and last year, President Joe Biden signed the Juneteenth National Independence Day Act, making the day a federal holiday.
+The holiday is officially recognized in 48 states and on Thursday, President Joe Biden signed the Juneteenth National Independence Day Act, making the day a federal holiday.

 The holiday observes the day when slaves in Galveston, Texas, were finally informed of their freedom upon the arrival of federal troops on June 19, 1865 — two years after President Abraham Lincoln signed the Emancipation Proclamation and about two months after the end of the Civil War.